-- The fund's objective is to provide relatively consistent returns, better than 'on call' bank accounts. - It aims to achieve returns (after fees but before tax) of at least 1% per year above inflation over any two year period. - Generally, there may be small movements up and down in the value of the fund. - The fund invests primarily in New Zealand fixed interest investments but may also invest in international fixed interest investments.
+- The fund's objective is to provide relatively consistent but modest returns, with some capital gains over the long-term. - It aims to achieve returns (after fees but before tax) of at least 2.0% per year above inflation over any three year - Generally, there will be small movements up and down in the value of the fund, reflecting its temporary holding nature. - The fund invests mainly in income assets, but includes some growth assets.